fossabot/trader.python/README.txt

-# Sample trader implementation in Python, for Bitfloor and Mt.Gox & some BTC-e
+Sample trader implementation in Python, for Bitfloor and Mt.Gox & some BTC-e!

 # Includes frameworks (libs) for Mt.Gox, Bitfloor, BTCE
 # All scripts located in bin/
 # API Framework located in lib/
 # Simple Example files in example/

 FEATURES:
-+) Diversify your position into "chunks" of a specified size between price A and B (WORKS GREAT, todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification)
++) Diversify your position into "chunks" of a specified size between price A and B (WORKS GREAT, todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification) (# spread trade function including Chunk Trade spread logic & Confirmation)
++) Print the order books out to X length

++) For Market Orders
+#TODO: optional Wait time (default to instant gratification)
+#Checks exact price (total and per bitcoin) @ Market prices
+#   by checking opposite Order Book depth for a given size and price range (lower to upper)
+#   and alerts you if cannot be filled immediately, and lets you place a limit order instead

++) Bitcoin Functions:
+#calculate and print the total BTC between price A and B
+#match any order to the opposite site of the order book (ie: if buying find a seller) - market order
+	given the amount of BTC and price range check to see if it can be filled as a market order calculate the total price of the order and the average weighted price of each bitcoin

 TO BEGIN:
 ---------------